bauer-alex/fuzzyclara/paper/paper.md

 Medoid-based versions of this strategy build clusters based on *medoids*, i.e. one observation per cluster best representing its typical characteristics.
-The most prominent representative of medoid-based clustering is the *partitioning around medoids* (PAM) algorithm, which is robust and applicable to many data situations [@kaufman_rousseeuw_2005].
+The most prominent representative of medoid-based clustering is the *partitioning around medoids* (PAM) algorithm [@kaufman_rousseeuw_2005].

 The PAM algorithm, however, has two drawbacks.
-First, its estimation is often only hardly or not at all feasible in large data situations with thousands of observations.
-The algorithm requires the computation of a (dis)similarity matrix between all observations, scaling quadratically ($O(n^2)$) in terms of runtime and memory usage.
+First, its estimation can become hardly feasible in data situations with thousands of observations, scaling quadratically ($O(n^2)$) in terms of runtime and memory usage.
-Sampling-based algorithms such as CLARA [@kaufman_rousseew_1986] or CLARANS [@ng_han_2002] make the estimation feasible in such situations.
+Sampling-based algorithms like CLARA [@kaufman_rousseew_1986] or CLARANS [@ng_han_2002] allow for a more efficient estimation in such situations.
-Second, PAM is a hard clustering algorithm where each observation is rigidly assigned to a single cluster.
+Second, PAM is a hard clustering algorithm where each observation is assigned to a single cluster.
-This assumption is not best resembling reality in many data situations where observations may share characteristics of several *typical* clusters.
+This assumption is often not resembling reality when observations share characteristics of several *typical* clusters.
-Such structures are taken into account by *fuzzy clustering* methods which compute membership scores for each observation to every cluster.
+Such structures are taken into account by *fuzzy clustering* methods, which compute membership scores for each observation to every cluster.

 The statistical software R already provides a wide range of packages implementing clustering algorithms for large or fuzzy data.
-The package `cluster` [@R_cluster] contains diverse clustering routines developed by @kaufman_rousseeuw_2005 including the CLARA algorithm for large data and the FANNY algorithm for fuzzy data.
+The `cluster` package [@R_cluster] contains diverse clustering routines developed by @kaufman_rousseeuw_2005 including the CLARA algorithm for large data and the FANNY algorithm for fuzzy data.
 The CLARANS algorithm as an extension of CLARA is implemented in the package